tintn/tintn.github.io/_posts/2023-01-09-Scalable-Serving-with-Kubernetes-and-Seldon-Core.md

 ## Conclusion

-We’ve learned how to deploy machine learning models to Kubernetes clusters with Seldon Core.
-Although we mainly focused on deploying PyTorch models in this tutorial, the same steps can be applied to deploying models from other frameworks with minor changes.
+We've learned how to deploy machine learning models to Kubernetes clusters with Seldon Core.
+Although we mainly focused on deploying PyTorch models, the procedures shown in this guide may be used to deploy models from other frameworks.

-We’ve also made the deployments scalable using HPA and KEDA.
+We've also made the deployments scalable using HPA and KEDA.
 Compared to HPA, KEDA provides more flexible ways to scale the system based on Prometheus metrics (or other supported scalers from KEDA).
 Technically, we can implement any scaling rules from metrics that can be fetched from the Prometheus server.